jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   (d) the Secretary for Local Government.
 (3) Subject to Part 2AA of the Local Government Act 1974 or Schedule 5 of the Local Government Act 2002, the determination of the Commission made under section 19R(1)(b) is final and comes into force for the next triennial general election, and continues in effect until a subsequent determination under this Part comes into effect.

-### 19T Requirement for effective representation and other factors in determination of membership and basis of election of territorial authorities
+### 19T Requirement for effective representation and other factors in determination of membership and basis of election of territorial authorities and local boards
-In determining the matters specified in paragraphs (a) to (d) of section 19H(1), the territorial authority and, where appropriate, the Commission must ensure—
+(1) In determining the matters specified in paragraphs (a) to (d) of section 19H(1), the territorial authority and, where appropriate, the Commission must ensure—
   (a) that the election of members of the territorial authority (other than the mayor), in one of the ways specified in subparagraphs (i) to (iii) of section 19H(1)(a), will provide effective representation of communities of interest within the district; and
   (b) that ward boundaries coincide with the boundaries of the current statistical meshblock areas determined by Statistics New Zealand and used for parliamentary electoral purposes; and
-  (c) that, so far as is practicable, ward boundaries coincide with community boundaries.
+  (c) that, so far as is practicable, ward boundaries coincide with any local board area or community boundaries.
+(2) In determining the matters specified in section 19H(1)(e) to (h), the territorial authority and, where appropriate, the Commission must ensure—
+  (a) that the election of members of the local board, in one of the ways specified in section 19H(1)(f)(i) to (iii), will provide effective representation of communities of interest within the local board area; and
+  (b) that the boundaries of subdivisions coincide with the boundaries of the current statistical meshblock areas determined by Statistics New Zealand and used for parliamentary electoral purposes; and
+  (c) that, so far as is practicable, subdivision boundaries coincide with ward boundaries.

 ### 19U Requirement for effective representation and other factors in determination of membership and basis of election of regional council
 In determining the matters specified in paragraphs (a) to (c) of section 19I(1), the regional council and, where appropriate, the Commission must ensure—